 If your ratio is too high you may not be able to qualify for a loan.
 Another possibility is that you may qualify for loans but at a much higher interest rate, which would further increase your monthly debt obligations.

-If you know that you have set monthly payments to make, you may not be in a position to take the risks that you need to in your twenties.
-You may end up choosing the more stable company instead of the start up with the bigger growth opportunities because you want the stability to help you cover your payments.
+Having a large monthly student loan payment can also prevent you from taking risks in your 20s.
+For example, you may end up choosing the more stable company instead of the startup with bigger growth opportunities because you want the stability to help you cover your payments.